rmusab/rmusab.github.io/_pages/teaching.md

 ### Natural Language Processing (NLP)

 - A wonderful [introductory course on NLP](https://lena-voita.github.io/nlp_course.html) from [Lena Voita](https://lena-voita.github.io/).
 It covers basic topics in a very beginner-friendly and visual format.
-Moreover, each chapter contains research-oriented questions that can inspire a reader to think about the learned material in novel ways;
+Moreover, each chapter contains research-oriented questions that can inspire a reader to think about the learned material in novel ways.

 - A nicely illustrated blog post about [transformers](https://jalammar.github.io/illustrated-transformer/) and [Seq2Seq models with attention](https://jalammar.github.io/visualizing-neural-machine-translation-mechanics-of-seq2seq-models-with-attention/) by [Jay Alammar](https://jalammar.github.io/).
 These posts can serve as a great entry point into the nuts and bolts of transformer-based models.
-His blog also contains some other well-visualized posts on machine learning topics;
+His blog also contains some other well-visualized posts on machine learning topics.

+- An [addon](https://lena-voita.github.io/nlp_course/models/convolutional.html) by Lena explaining Convolutional Neural Networks for text in more detail.

+- A [blog post](https://lena-voita.github.io/posts/acl19_heads.html) by Lena digging into the nuts and bolts of attention heads in Transformer models.

+- Yandex's online [machine learning textbook](https://education.yandex.ru/handbook/ml) is designed for those who are not afraid of mathematics and want to delve into ML technologies, covering classical theory to cutting-edge topics, with new chapters to be added regularly.

 - A [video course on NLP from Standford University](https://youtu.be/8rXD5-xhemo) (CS224N, Winter 2019).
-It can be used as a good theoretical introduction into the basics of NLP;
+It can be used as a good theoretical introduction into the basics of NLP.

 - [A visual introduction to information theory](https://colah.github.io/posts/2015-09-Visual-Information/).
 This post explores the fundamentals of information theory, including optimal encoding, entropy, cross-entropy, mutual information, and other essential concepts that underpin how NLP models learn from data.

+- A [great resource](https://colah.github.io/posts/2015-08-Understanding-LSTMs/) for deeper understanding of how LSTMs work with pleasant and informative illustrations.